-Author: Eliška Hosnedlová, IHP (Certified Integrative Health Practitioner and Femvie specialist )
+Author: Eliška Hosnedlová, IHP (Certified Integrative Health Practitioner and Femvie Expert)

-PCOS ( Polycystic ovary syndrome) is one of the most common problems in women's health, and yet we know so little about it!
-Why and how does it occur?
-How do hormones become imbalanced and what role does metabolism play?
+PCOS (Polycystic ovary syndrome) is one of the most common women's health issues, yet we know so little about it!
+Why and how does it develop?
+How do hormones get out of balance, and what role does metabolism play?
 And what type of PCOS do you actually have?

 What is PCOS?